Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Operator-InlineCone.md

 Menu Path : **Operator > Inline > Cone**

-The **Cone** inline Operator allows you to store an instance of a Cone.
-This is one of the Visual Effect Graph's unique [Types](VisualEffectGraphTypeReference.md).
+The **Cone** inline Operator allows you to store an instance of a [Cone](Type-Cone.md).
+This is one of the Visual Effect Graph's advanced [Types](VisualEffectGraphTypeReference.md).
 To modify a value in this inline Operator, either set the value explicitly in the Operator body, or connect it to a compatible output.

 [!include[](Snippets/Operator-InlineIntro.md)]